- 1. How do I get started writing children’s books?

 11. Are there any galleries in Japan that specialize in children’s illustration?

 Please visit the SCBWI Japan LINKS for lists of galleries and museums in Japan.

 Major exhibitions of well-known artists are often held in department store galleries such as Mitsukoshi and Takashimaya.

-There are also displays at the Japanese Institute of Children's Literature in Ueno, and some large museum institutions sometimes have shows by artists of international reputation.
+There are also displays at the International Library of Children’s Literature in Ueno, and some large museum institutions sometimes have shows by artists of international reputation.

 Smaller displays of new books and their art can often be seen in bookstores that have a substantial range of children’s literature, such as Crayon House in Aoyama, Maruzen in Marunouchi or Kyobunkan in Ginza.
 These kinds of shows are nearly always organized by publishers and other sponsors.

 For exhibitions organized by artists themselves, often the first places considered by non-Japanese speakers are the many cafes/bars/restaurants that have exhibition spaces for hire.
 We recommend, however that illustrators NOT exhibit original artwork at such venues, as the venues often have no insurance to cover damage or loss of your work, and in a bar or restaurant almost anything can happen!